One day in the life of a cancer patient

 Interview results from exploratory studies are on the path below:

 In this way we understood that the first problem for patients is related to obtaining information about treatment.
-It may result from an overload of bad news, structural problems in the health care system, or the emotions associated with information about the disease.
+It may result from an overload of bad news, structural issues in the health care system, or the emotions associated with information about the disease.

 After the interviews, we decided on a deeper analysis on the topic of the treatment process.
 We conducted workshops during which, together with invited specialists and patients, we considered the context of therapeutic steps and their emotional effects.
 So we built a map of the patient's path in treatment.
 We included elements such as information, knowledge and emotions.
 After the workshops, we already knew where the holes and deficiencies in the patient's experience were, and therefore the places where they faced the biggest problems.